R-SYN98/Network-Traffic-Analysis-with-Wireshark/README.md

 For this exercise I will first create a pcap file with no filters applied on the eth0 network interface.
 ![pcap](pcap.png)

+To create this traffic on the network I did some google searches on both my phone and my host machine.